FeralInteractive/romeremastered/documentation/feature_guides/MiscellaneousTips.md

 ## CA_RAND_MAX Values

 The CA_RAND_MAX value matches the minimum guaranteed value of RAND_MAX by the c++ spec.
-This is 32767
+This is 32767.
+The random number genertor is using LFSR.